-I found this book and its online component very useful.
+I found Strengths Finder and its online component very useful.
 The book introduction outlines an overall philosophy on effort, and then has a chapter covering thirty-four strengths they’ve identified through research.
 Each chapter gives an overview of the strengths and then offers ideas for action.

 You can read the whole book, like I did, or take an online quiz to show which strengths are yours so you can focus on those.